MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/information-support.md

 ## Information about new releases and updates
-The Azure Information Protection product team posts announcements about new releases to the [Enterprise Mobility and Security Blog](https://blogs.technet.microsoft.com/enterprisemobility/?product=azure-information-protection).
+The Azure Information Protection product team posts announcements about new releases and updates to the [Enterprise Mobility and Security Blog](https://blogs.technet.microsoft.com/enterprisemobility/?product=azure-information-protection).
 These blog posts supplement the product documentation and support information.

-In addition, the Principal Group PM Manager for Information and Threat Protection publishes regular [Updates](https://blogs.technet.microsoft.com/enterprisemobility/?product=azure-information-protection,azure-rights-management-services&content-type=updates) to help keep you up to date.

-A summary of documentation changes are published each month to the [Azure Information Protection technical blog](https://aka.ms/AIPblog).
-Previous summaries were published on the [Enterprise Mobility and Security Blog](https://blogs.technet.microsoft.com/enterprisemobility/?product=azure-information-protection).
+A summary of documentation changes is published each month to the [Azure Information Protection technical blog](https://aka.ms/AIPblog).
+Previous summaries were published on the [Enterprise Mobility and Security Blog](https://blogs.technet.microsoft.com/enterprisemobility/?product=azure-information-protection,azure-rights-management-services&content-type=updates).
 These documentation updates include information for any new releases, updates to support statements, and also corrections and clarifications for existing releases.
 These posts are titled: "**Azure Information Protection Documentation Update for \<month year>**".

 ## Support options and community resources
 The following sections provide information about support and troubleshooting options, and community resources.